 Leader election process

-there is at most one leader at any given moment of time.
+there is at most one leader at any given moment of time in a replica set.

 A leader is a writable node, and all other nodes are non-writable –

-When election is enabled, the life cycle of
+When the election is enabled, the life cycle of

 terms.
 Each term is described by a monotonically growing number.

 After the first boot, each node has its term equal to 1.
 When a node sees that

 it is not a leader and there is no leader available for some time in the replica

 set, it increases the term and starts a new leader election round.

 Leader election happens via votes.
 The node which started the election votes